United States Military Families

 - Certify enrollment of ECE veteran students to the VA.

-New, first-time veteran students at ECE must contact the Department of Veterans Affairs to determine and activate your benefits, as well as the ECE Certifying Official and submit a Certificate of Eligibility (COE or other documented proof of eligibility from the VA is required), along with the following:
+New, first-time veteran students at ECE must contact the Department of Veterans Affairs to determine and activate your benefits, as well as the ECE Certifying Official and submit a Certificate of Eligibility (COE).
+Once you obtain the (COE), you will need to complete one of these forms:

 After you have obtained your Certificate of Eligibility (COE):

 Please e-mail the documents to us at email@example.com.

 Please go to our website at: https://register.ece.emory.edu/modules/customer/ and create your customer account with us if you not have an account with us.